 The suggestopedic approach to foreign language learning provides a good illustration.
 In its most recent variant (1980), it consists of the reading of vocabulary and text while the class is listening to music.
 The first session is in two parts.
 In the first part, the music is classical (Mozart, Beethoven, Brahms) and the teacher reads the text slowly and solemnly, with attention to the dynamics of the music.
 The students follow the text in their books.
 This is followed by several minutes of silence.
 In the second part, they listen to baroque music (Bach, Corelli, Handel) while the teacher reads the text in a normal speaking voice During this time they have their books closed During the whole of this session, their attention is passive;.. they listen to the music but make no attempt to learn the material.

 Beforehand, the students have been carefully prepared for the language learning experience.
-Through meeting with the staff and satisfied students they develop expectation that learning will be easy and pleasant and that they will successfully learn several hundred words of the foreign language during the class.
-In a preliminary talk, the teacher introduce them to the material to be covered, but does not 'teach' it.
+Through meeting with the staff and satisfied students they develop an expectation that learning will be easy and pleasant and that they will successfully learn several hundred words of the foreign language during the class.
+In a preliminary talk, the teacher introduces them to the material to be covered but does not 'teach' it.
 Likewise, the students are instructed not to try to learn it during this introduction.

 Choose the correct letter A, B, C or D.

 Write the correct letter in boxes 27-30 on your answer sheet.

 27 The book Educating Psyche is mainly concerned with